amunategui/amunategui.github.io/_posts/2016-06-16-peter_norvig_magic_spell_checker.md

 **Conclusion**

-Though Peter states this isn't as accurate as an industrical spell checker, the ramifications of such a simple approach are big!
-You can easily focus your spell checking to higly specialized/technical terms as long as you have the corpus - just as you can also localize your spelling to other languages with supporting corpuses.
+Though Peter states this isn't as accurate as an industrial spell checker, the ramifications of such a simple approach are big!
+You can easily focus your spell checking to highly specialized/technical terms as long as you have the corpus - just as you can also localize your spelling to other languages with supporting corpus.

 <a href='http://www.sumsar.net/blog/2014/12/peter-norvigs-spell-checker-in-two-lines-of-r/' target='_blank'>And
 here is a great two-line implementation in R</a>! <BR><BR> <b>Big thanks